trustedsec/hate_crack/readme.md

 -------------------------------------------------------------------
 ### Version History
+Version 1.06
+  Updated the quick crack and recylcing functions to use user customizable rules.

 Version 1.05
   Abstraction of rockyou.txt so that you can use whatever dictionary that you would like to specified in the config.json Minor change the quickcrack that allows you to specify 0 for number of times best64 is chained